BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 1. [  ] Send funds to your Multisig address from a remote wallet.
    1. Click "Receive" in Sparrow.
+   2. **Passport Instructions:** Test the address in Passport by choosing "Verify Address" and scanning it.
-   1. Read the address or QR into a remote wallet.
+   3. Read the address or QR into a remote wallet.
-   1. Send a _small_ amount of funds to the multisig address from your remote wallet.
+   4. Send a _small_ amount of funds to the multisig address from your remote wallet.
 1. [  ] Wait for the funds to arrive.
    1. Click "Transactions" in Sparrow.
    1. Wait for the "Uncomfirmed" funds to have at least one confirmation.